gbbest15/Php-Blog/README.md

 # Php-Blog
-This is a blog code written in Php and Boostrap
+This is a blog code written in Php  PDO and Boostrap and very easy to understand... the Blog is created with full Functionality.